Feat-FeAR/logSpace/content/docs/genomics/INSDC.md

 work of establishing how databases could actually talk to one another via electronic networks, translation, and standardization._

-In his work, Stevens examines the early parts of this international collaboration, from roughly 1979 to the mid-1990s.
-However, new issues and challenges have emerged in more recent years, especially related to the exponential growth rate of SRA, which in turn makes data handling increasingly complicated and expensive, so that the resilience of the entire system is constantly at risk (see e.g.,
+In his work, Stevens examined the early parts of this international collaboration, from roughly 1979 to the mid-1990s.
+However, new issues and challenges have emerged in more recent years, especially related to the exponential growth rate of SRA, which in turn makes data handling increasingly complicated and expensive, so that the resilience of the entire system seems to be constantly at risk (see e.g.,
 PMID: [21418618](https://pubmed.ncbi.nlm.nih.gov/21418618/),
 PMID: [22144685](https://pubmed.ncbi.nlm.nih.gov/22144685/)).
 Indeed, in February 2011, NCBI announced their plan to close the NCBI's SRA due